 Role of an Exercise Physiologist

-Exercise Physiologists (EP) are 4-year university qualified allied health professionals who specialise in the delivery of exercise, lifestyle and behavioural modification programs for the prevention and management of chronic diseases and injuries.
+Exercise Physiologists (EP) are 4-year university qualified allied health professionals, who specialise in the delivery of exercise, lifestyle and behavioural modification programs, aimed at the prevention and management of chronic diseases and injuries.

 EP’s provide physical activity and behaviour change support for clients with conditions such as cardiovascular disease, diabetes, osteoporosis, depression, cancer, arthritis, COPD and many more.